 The University of Tennessee, Knoxville is committed to ensuring that each student has the same opportunity to succeed during their time at UT, and Student Disability Services (SDS) is just one of the many departments working to provide an equitable education for all.

-Available services from SDS include note-taking, documents in accessible formats, transcribing services, and testing accommodations.
+Among the available services from SDS are note-taking software and services, documents in accessible formats, interpreting and transcribing services, and testing accommodations.
 The top priority of the office is meeting with students and beginning the accommodations process as soon as possible.
-Students should not delay meeting with SDS out of concern of having the correct documentation.
+Students should not delay meeting with SDS out of concern for not having the correct documentation.
 However, please review the applicable SDS documentation guidelines for more information about what may ultimately be requested.

 How to Get the Accommodations You Need